-While the University encourages all campus community members promptly report all crimes and other emergencies directly to the Carlisle Borough Police Department at 911 or 717-243-5252 or University Police and Public Safety for non-emergencies at 717-771-4103, we also recognize that some may prefer to report to other individuals or University offices.
+While the University encourages all campus community members to promptly report all crimes and other emergencies directly to University Police and Public Safety at 215-881-7575, or to 911, we also recognize that some may prefer to report to other individuals or University offices.

 The Clery Act recognizes certain University officials and offices as "Campus Security Authorities" (CSAs).
-The Act defines these individuals, among other individuals, as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+The Act defines these individuals as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-While the University has identified several thousand CSAs, we officially designate the following offices as places where campus community members should report crimes:
+While the University has identified several thousand CSAs, Penn State officially designates the following offices as places where campus community members should report crimes:

-Official Campus Address Phone Number Office of Ethics and Compliance 212 Rider Building State College, PA 16801 814-867-5088 Penn State Hotline 800-560-1637 Available 24/7 Affirmative Action Office 328 Boucke Building University Park, PA 16802 814-863-0471 Penn State Human Resources Labor & Employee Relations Division The 331 Building University Park, PA 16802 814 -867-0041
+Official Campus Address Phone Number Office of Ethics and Compliance 212 Rider Building State College, PA 16801 814-867-5088 Penn State Hotline 1-800-560-1637 Available 24/7 Affirmative Action Office 328 Boucke Building, University Park, PA 16802-5901 814-863-0471 Penn State Human Resources Labor & Employee Relations Division The 331 Building, University Park, PA 16802 814-867-0041